 What is a Statement in Support of Claim?

-A Statement in Support of Claim is a VA form that veterans, their families, friends, former service members, etc. can use to provide information to substantiate a claim for VA benefits.
-The Statement in Support of Claim form, also known as a “buddy statement” when completed by other service-members, is officially called VA Form 21-4138.
+A Statement in Support of Claim, also known as a Lay Evidence or a Witness Statement, is a VA form that veterans, their families, friends, former service members, etc. can use to provide information to substantiate a claim for VA benefits.
+The Statement in Support of Claim form, also known as a “buddy statement” when completed by other service-members, is officially called VA Form 21-10210.

-The Statement in Support of Claim can be used for three main purposes:
+A Lay or Witness Statement, or Statement in Support of Claim, can be used for three main purposes: